-An amendment to the Colorado Revised Statutes concerning elections for customers to exempt electric utilities from specific electric resourceColorado's renewable energy standards, and, in connection therewith, authorizing members or customers of an electric utility to approve by majority vote the exemption of the utility from specific electric resource Colorado's renewable energy standards; and specifying procedures for calling and conducting an election.
+An amendment to the Colorado Revised Statutes concerning elections utilities electric exempt electric from for customers to resourceColorado's renewable energy standards, and, in connection therewith, authorizing members or customers of an electric utility to approve by majority vote the exemption of the utility from statutory Colorado's renewable energy standard associated regulatory electric resource standards; and specifying procedures for calling and conducting an election, and prohibiting the Colorado Public Utilities Commission from considering such exemption in any decision regarding the acquisition by a utility of additional generation or energy resources.

-2. Subparagraph (5)(c)(IV) of the initiative, though an implementation measure, carries sufficient implications to the rights of voters, proponents, and opponents under the First Amendment to the Constitution of the United States, both in terms of the imposition of restrictions upon political speech and the involuntary compulsion of political speech, that the voters are entitled to be apprised of its existence in the title and ballot title and submission clause.
+4. Subparagraph (5)(c)(IV) of the initiative, though an implementation measure, carries sufficient implications to the rights of voters, proponents, and opponents under the First Amendment to the Constitution of the United States, both in terms of the imposition of restrictions upon political speech and the involuntary compulsion of political speech, that the voters are entitled to be apprised of its existence in the title and ballot title and submission clause.